MICHAEL HSU, M.D.

 1. Hsu M, Shah A, Jordan A, Gold MS, Hill KP.
 Therapeutic use of cannabis and cannabinoids: A review.
 JAMA.
 2025.

-• My current work focuses on developing, adapting, and implementing evidence-based interventions to improve substance use treatment, with particular attention to engagement, feasibility, and equity in real-world care settings.
+• Dr. Hsu’s current work focuses on developing, adapting, and implementing evidence-based interventions to improve substance use treatment, with particular attention to engagement, feasibility, and equity in real-world care settings.

 Career Development Award